-Data encryption in Amazon S3 - Amazon Transfer Family
+Data protection and encryption - Amazon Transfer Family

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).